ekilroy2027/ekilroy2027/README.md

  - 🌱 I am currently learning how to design for the internet and social media devices.

 ## 📣 Coming Attractions:
 <p>In the spring of 2025, I will start an internship in social media design.
-I will also be launching a Behance page sometime in the same year.</p>
+I will also be launching a Behance page in the fall of that same year.</p>

 ## 🛠️ Languages, Tools and Apps:
  ![icons8-github-48](https://github.com/user-attachments/assets/52331c96-76fa-4389-93dc-e1159faf7a7a)